 The Company believes that the fundamentals of the nuclear power industry and the economic superiority of uranium over other energy fuels will ensure the long-term future of global uranium markets and prices.
-Since 2004, CanAlaska has expended over \$85 million on exploration and research towards the advancement of uranium discovery on our project areas.
+Since 2004, CanAlaska has expended over \$78 million on exploration and research towards the advancement of uranium discovery on our current project areas.
 The information gained from this work has provided the Company with significant evidence regarding the nature and location of mineral rich hydrothermal systems in areas of the Athabasca where previous information was lacking.
 The increase in understanding of the geology of the target areas, and the integration of modern geophysical methods with data processing to get more precise target definition at depth gives management the confidence to continue exploration for large scale uranium deposits on our projects.

-As of July 18, 2013, the Company had 22,068,136 shares outstanding with a total market capitalization of \$1.9 million.
-The Company's shares trade on the Toronto Stock Exchange ("CVV") and are quoted on the OTCBB in the United States ("CVVUF") and the Frankfurt Stock Exchange ("DH7N").
-On July 5, 2013, the Company received notification that the Toronto Stock Exchange is reviewing the Company's eligibility for continued listing on the Toronto Stock Exchange pursuant to PartVII of the TSX Company Manual regarding minimum market capitalization requirements.
-The Company has until November 5, 2013 to remedy the matter.
-Should the Toronto Stock Exchange decide to delist the securities of the Company, the securities will be listed on the TSX Venture Exchange.
+As of July 28, 2014, the Company had 22,068,136 shares outstanding with a total market capitalization of \$3.3 million.
+The Company's shares trade on the TSX Venture Exchange ("CVV") and are quoted on the OTCBB in the United States ("CVVUF") and the Frankfurt Stock Exchange ("DH7N").
+On December 30, 2013, the Company's shares commenced trading on the TSX Venture Exchange and ceased trading on the Toronto Stock Exchange.